 This listing includes Parkinson's therapies in development that may provide symptom relief or modify disease progression (slow, halt, or reverse progression).
 It includes 99 projects in the clinical stage and 126 in the research/pre-clinical stage, as of July 2, 2018.
-Feedback and updates can be emailed to email@example.com.
+Feedback and updates can be emailed to kevin DOT mcfarthing AT innovationfixer DOT com

 Suggestions for improving access to PD trial data in order to help facilitate trial awareness, recruitment, and research efforts:

-This spreadsheet document has 4 tabs/worksheets labeled: Phase 1 Trials, Phase 2 Trials, Phase 3 Trials, and Disease-Modifying Trials.
-The goal of the charts is to help highlight what's in the PD clinical trial pipeline so it's easier for patients/researchers to collaborate.
-Comments and feedback can be emailed to firstname.lastname@example.org.
+This spreadsheet has 4 tabs/worksheets labeled: Phase 1 Trials, Phase 2 Trials, Phase 3 Trials, and Disease-Modifying Trials.
+The goal of the charts is to highlight key parameters and timelines for studies in the PD clinical trial pipeline to facilitate patient/researcher collaboration.
+Comments and feedback can be emailed to email@example.com.

 compiled by PD research advocates Sue Buff and Gary Rafaloff